Early Assurance Admission Plan

 - Achieve a minimum composite PCAT (Pharmacy College Admission Test) score of 375.

-Final acceptance for entry into the professional phase of the Doctor of Pharmacy degree program will be contingent upon successful completion of all program prerequisites.
+Final acceptance for entry into the professional phase of the program will be contingent upon successful completion of all program prerequisites.

 NOTE: Those students who do not maintain the early assurance criteria as noted above will remain eligible for admission to the professional program based on a composite interview, academic performance, and PCAT score.